 Wondering why I’m Mrs Proud of Proudsville?
 Well, only eight months after we started, Pausitivity was in Parliament to launch the #KnowYourMenopause poster to MPs.

-Yup, three women with no funding and who had never met going to Westminster to share our menopause story with some of the most powerful people in the country – never let anyone say passion and determination aren’t enough.
+Yup, a group with no funding and who had barely met going to Westminster to share our menopause story with some of the most powerful people in the country – never let anyone say passion and determination aren’t enough.

 Whooping over, I promise.